-PIN codes are delivered to the certificate holder in a sealed PIN code envelope, and they are not known to anybody else.
+Activation code is delivered to the certificate holder in a sealed activation code envelope, and it is nott known to anybody else.
 The certificate holder can change the PIN codes of his/her ID card (min.
-4 characters).
-PUK codes cannot be changed.
+4 characters) with the help of an activation code.
+Activationcodes cannot be changed.